vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 Test Your Avatar
 ^^^^^^^^^^^^^^^^^^^^^^^

-We encourage you to "spot check" your avatar in Unity before exporting it with the `Project Athena Avatar Exporter for Unity`_.
+We encourage you to "spot check" your avatar in Unity before exporting it with the `Vircadia Avatar Exporter for Unity`_.
 Check for the following:

 * Confirm that there are no extraneous objects attached to your model.
 For example, this `Mech avatar <https://www.cgtrader.com/free-3d-models/character/sci-fi/low-poly-construction-mech>`_ has a ground blue object included in the model.
-All extraneous objects will be imported into Project Athena and may affect the rendering or animation of your avatar.
+All extraneous objects will be imported into Vircadia and may affect the rendering or animation of your avatar.
 * Test your bone movements.
 In Unity's 'Inspector', open 'Rig'.
 For 'Animation Type', choose 'Humanoid' and then click 'Apply'.
 Go to 'Muscles & Settings' to test your avatar's bone configuration and ensure that it works as expected.

 .. image:: _images/muscle-adjustment.gif